Yann Riche, user experience and hci research

 Other Peer Reviewed

-Hard-to-Use Interfaces Considered Beneficial (Some of the Time) Yann Riche, Nathalie Riche, Petra Isenberg, Anastasia Bezerianos, to appear in Extended Abstract of the ACM SIGCHI 2010 Conference on Human Factors in Computing Systems (Apr.
+Hard-to-Use Interfaces Considered Beneficial (Some of the Time) Yann Riche, Nathalie Riche, Petra Isenberg, Anastasia Bezerianos, in Extended Abstract of the ACM SIGCHI 2010 Conference on Human Factors in Computing Systems (Apr.
 2010) Download Paper markerClock: A Communicating Augmented Clock for Elderly Yann Riche, Wendy Mackay, Extended Abstracts of INTERACT 2007 (the IFIP 2007 International Conference on Human-Computer Interaction).
 Download File Une horloge communicante pour les séniors Yann Riche, Wendy Mackay, Extended Abstracts of IHM 2007 (the Conférence Francophone d'Interaction Homme Machine).
 Download File

 Doctoral Consortium